 If you’re into picturesque historical towns then Vigan is the place for you.
 This 16th century UNESCO World Heritage Site attracts tourists to explore the cobblestone streets with horse-drawn carriages and beautifully preserved Spanish architecture.

 Hangout on the historical main street where you can ride a horse carriage, shop for souvenirs, and snack on local foods.
 Admire the area’s old mansions and beautiful architecture with influences from the Philippines, China, Spain, and Mexico.
-You won’t find any place like Vigan in all of Asia.
+You won’t find any place like Vigan in all of Asia which is why this is one of our favorite places to visit in the Philippines and best things to do on Luzon.

 Be sure to also check out Plaza Burgos where you can find tons of food.
 Do not leave Vigan without trying their local empanadas!